riptano/astra-portal-getting-started/introToDataWithAstra/README.md

 <<createDatabase>>

+This will only take a couple minutes.
+Once your database is **_ACTIVE_**, continue on to the next section.

 ## 2 Create tables
 Ok, now that you have a database created, the next step is to create tables to work with.